Are you a tradesperson? Join WE Pro

 How to Select the Best Worktop Oil for Your Wooden Surfaces

-There are several ways to treat wooden worktops, but for a low-lustre finish, we recommend choosing worktop oil over lacquers or varnishes.
+There are several ways to treat wooden worktops, but for a low-lustre finish we recommend choosing worktop oil over lacquers or varnishes.

-Not all types of worktop oil – of which there are many – are appropriate for wood kitchen worktops, however, as they may not be food-safe or offer a long-lasting finish that seals the timber effectively.
+Not all types of worktop oil – of which there are many – are appropriate for wooden kitchen worktops, however, as they may not be food-safe or offer a long-lasting finish that seals the timber effectively.

 Here are some of the types of oil often recommended for the treatment of timber products: